Fourteen states are fed up with Congress not enacting a CAFE regulation and are taking matters into their own hands.

 If California gets the waiver, this decision by Vermont’s Judge Sessions will preclude the auto industry from tieing up Vermont’s ability to implement the regulations set by California.
 Remember, California is the only state allowed a waiver, and they haven’t received it yet.

 But why did the auto industry pick on little ole Vermont and Rhode Island?
 Precisely, says David Doniger, Chief Counsel for the National Resources Defense Council (NRDC), “there were ten states involved (there are fourteen now), but the auto industry thought if they sued California and the two smallest states that it would overwhelm the states and be caught up in litigation.”

 According to Doniger, “Judge Sessions’ decision clears away one obstacle.
 He threw out the auto industry’s claim that California’s and Vermont’s standards conflict with federal fuel economy standards.
 Now there’s just one hurdle left.
 The Bush EPA has to give California a waiver that has been routinely issued 50 times in the last 40 years.”

-“Concerning EPA’s decision on whether to grant the requested waiver, the Alliance remains committed to working with policymakers to make certain that the EPA’s judgment is based on credible, sound scientific data as to what policies truly impact California, it’s citizens and global climate concerns.
+“Concerning EPA’s decision on whether to grant the requested waiver, the Alliance remains committed to working with policymakers to make sure that the EPA’s judgment is based on credible, sound scientific data as to what policies truly impact California, its citizens, and global climate concerns.

 “The Alliance will continue studying the decision and considering the options, including an appeal.”